khadas/khadas_docs/source/vim1/InstallLibreELEC.md

 ## NOTICE
-* For previous Android N has permission issue, you can't use it to boot your external media image, or your booting card will be broken.
+* Android N has a permission issue; Your bootable SD card will be damaged, if you attempt to use it to boot.
-* For Android O also has permission issue.
-If you want to boot Ubuntu with linux 4.9 please refer to [this reply](http://forum.khadas.com/t/armbian-kodi-ubuntu-debian-for-sd-usb-em mc/825/109).
+* Android O also has a permission issue.
+If you want to boot Ubuntu with Linux 4.9 please refer to [this reply](http://forum.khadas.com/t/armbian-kodi-ubuntu-debian-for-sd-usb-em mc/825/109).